Good Samaritanism & Micro Volunteering

 Micro Volunteering allows anyone, anywhere, the opportunity to participate with or without a computer and are generally tasks that require just a few minutes or a few hours.
 Examples include, but are not limited to making origami cranes for cancer patients, transcribing videos for the hearing impaired, writing letters of encouragement, or knitting/crocheting hats for babies in neo-natal intensive care!

 Good Samaritan hours are acts of kindness done for the benefit of an individual or group of individuals not directly associated with a nonprofit entity resulting from the COVID-19 pandemic during the time period of March 1 – May 31, 2020, including, without limitation, starting a meal train to feed volunteers, first responders, and businesses on the front lines, grocery shopping and preparing meals for neighbors who are home-bound, and sewing "comfort masks" for healthcare workers or nonprofit staff.
-Employees are responsible to log Good Samaritan hours by accessing the appropriate form below based off of their respective property location.
-These forms will be available until June 15th for employees to log their Good Samaritan Hours from March 1- May 31, 2020.
+Our employees logged more than 2,500 Good Samaritan hours!

 Virtual volunteerism offers a convenient, flexible way for employees to volunteer without traveling to and from work or home.
 This approach to volunteerism harnesses technology and has led to innovative models for helping communities and individuals.
 There are many virtual volunteer opportunities, and the range of services organizations provide continues to grow.

 An established B2B marketplace connecting nonprofits and volunteers for pro bono services.
 Volunteers provide assistance with accounting, legal, communications, marketing, and other administrative work.
 Organizations measure value based on savings to utilize a volunteer and not professional services, etc.

 Be My Eyes